 Jordan’s weather is as diverse as its history!
 Categorized as Mediterranean, the country enjoys all four seasons with little to no humidity.
 Winter can see snow in the forests especially in northern areas of the country, while spring heralds rarely-seen wild flowers in the desert to the east and south.

-The local currency is the Jordanian Dinar, symbol JD, There are 1, 5, 10, 20 and 50 JD notes.
+The local currency is the Jordanian Dinar, symbol JD, also pronounced as “jaydee.”
+There are 1, 5, 10, 20 and 50 JD notes.
 The dinar is divided into 100 piasters (pronounced “pee-asters”) of 1000 fils (“fills”).
-The fils is the unit most commonly used and you will usually see prices written as 4.750 (which is 4 JD and 750 fils).Currency can be exchanged at major banks, exchange booths and at most hotels.
+The fils is the unit most commonly used and you will usually see prices written as 4,750 (which is 4 JD and 750 fils).Currency can be exchanged at major banks, exchange booths and at most hotels.
 Street money-changers are best avoided.
 Exchange rates are set daily by the Jordanian Central Bank.

 In the first half of the year, the peak season usually starts in mid-February and continues till the end of May.
 It starts again in September and continues till the end of November.
 These are the times when the weather is at its best, but it is worth noting that weather patterns are inconsistent, so it is possible to have perfect weather throughout the year, as most regions record less than 30 days of rain per year.
 The summer is hot but nowhere as hot as the Gulf countries, and is perfectly bearable.

 Although Tipping "gratuities" is not obligatory, but the people who are working in the tourism sector depend on tips as a major part of their income.
 Therefore, tipping is considered customary and widely expected in Jordan, while The amount depends on the situation.